sqlxpert/backup-events-aws/README.md

   simple design.
 Minimum retention periods under various rules are added to a list.
 At the end, the highest minimum is applied.

-= Since January, 2025, EventBridge has been able to invoke Lambda functions in different AWS accounts.
-This eliminates the need for a custom event bus.
+- Since January, 2025, EventBridge has been able to invoke Lambda functions in different AWS accounts.
+This eliminates a custom event bus.
 Paul goes further than the AWS Compute blog post and sample code, restricting permissions as much as possible.

 </details>